ebi-uniprot/uniprot-manual/help/Antibody_binding_sequences.md

 # Where can I find this data in UniProt?

 Antibody binding sequence regions are shown under the ‘Antigenic sequences’ track of the protein entry Feature viewer in the ‘Antibody binding sequences’ sub-track.
-Selecting an antibody binding region opens a tooltip which displays data specific to this antigen region, including a link to the relevant HPA page.
+Selecting an antibody binding region opens a tooltip which displays data specific to this antigen region, including a link to the relevant HPA page.<br>
+This data can only be found in human entries.<br>
 Example: [Q99959](https://www.uniprot.org/uniprotkb/Q99959/feature-viewer)
-This data can only be found in human entries.